BenBoZ/benboz.github.io/_posts/blog/2017-02-20-Structured-debugging.md

 This is a very trivial example and only one step.

-5. `return max_num`: The infected `max_num` value is return infecting the rest of the program and resulting in the failure.
+__Step 5.__ `return max_num`: The infected `max_num` value is return infecting the rest of the program and resulting in the failure.

-In our debugging log we now have the following tested hypotheses, giving a complete description of the failure:
+In our debugging log we now have the following tested hypotheses, giving a complete description of the failure.
+Note that the hypothesis that was disproved is still useful since you put in effort to disprove it.
+If somebody in the future would take your debugging log, he can see you have tested and disproved the hypothesis saving that person effort.

 * The failure only occurs when there is a specific permutation of the inputs.
 * ~~Given the inputs `3`, `5`, and `1`, the correct maximum number is not determined.~~